Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Applications of GAIF on Online Conformal Selection

-The performance of online conformal testing depends on the combined choice of the non-conformity scores \( V(\X) \) and the prediction model (e.g., random forests, neural networks, support vector machines, or regularized linear models) \citep{bai2024optimized,gasparin2024conformal}.
-We collectively refer to these choices as \emph{model selection}.
-Moreover, in practice, data distributions in non-null may shift over time: the $\{(\X_t,Y_t)\}_{t\in\mathbb{N}}$ remains exchangeable under the null but may change in distribution under the alternative \citep{gang2021structure,huo2024realtime}.
-Dynamically selecting models adapted to the current distribution can substantially alleviate the shifting effects.
-This motivates us to design a versatile framework that ensures error rate control in online conformal testing while allowing flexible data reuse for model optimization and ultimately enhancing power.
+The performance of online conformal testing depends on the choice of the non-conformity scores \( V(\X) \) and the prediction model, e.g., random forests, neural networks, support vector machines, or regularized linear models \citep{bai2024optimized,gasparin2024conformal}.
+In practice, the most effective score may also change over time, especially when the non-null distribution drifts \citep{gang2021structure,huo2024realtime}.
+This motivates a feedback-driven score-selection step built on top of the OCTF framework.

-Suppose there are \( K \) pre-trained candidate score functions \( \{V(\cdot; k) : \gX \to \mathbb{R} \}_{k=1}^K \).
+{Suppose there are \( K \) pre-trained candidate score functions \( \{V(\cdot; k) : \gX \to \mathbb{R} \}_{k=1}^K \).
 At each time $t$, a score is chosen as

-where $\gM(k,\gD_t)$ is a given criterion evaluated by the currently observed data $\gD_t=\{(\X_i,Y_i):-n< i< t\}\cup\{\X_t\}$.
-And the $p$-value is generated by the optimized score function $V(\cdot; \widehat{k}_t)$ for our online testing procedure.
-However, naively optimizing the predictive model can yield invalid online conformal $p$-values or introduce intricate dependencies, ultimately leading to FDR inflation \citep{zhangautoms}.
-To ensure validity and independence of online conformal $p$-values after model-optimization, we propose a model evaluation criteria specifically designed for the online setting with feedback.
-In particular, our adaptive model selection approach accommodates distribution shifts in the non-null data by dynamically selecting the best model based on the recent alternative distribution.

-Considering the availability of real-time feedback on past true signals, we propose using the exponentially weighted moving average (EWMA) of past auxiliary non-null \(p\)-values as the model selection criterion.
-At each time \(t\), the optimal model is chosen by minimizing this EWMA value, which serves as a good proxy for the unknown current non‑null \(p\)-value.
-The rationale of this criterion is that a better model should yield smaller non‑null \(p\)-values, leading to more powerful procedures.
+where $\gM(\gD_t;k)$ is a given criterion evaluated by the currently observed data $\gD_t=\{(\X_i,Y_i):-n< i< t\}\cup\{\X_t\}$.
+Our goal is to choose the score that is most favorable for detecting non-nulls, which motivates the design of a reliable criterion $\gM(\gD_t;k)$.
+Since the testing threshold \(\alpha_t\) depends recursively on the past rejection path, directly optimizing rejection probability is difficult.
+We therefore use the proxy where $p_{k,t}$ is the $t$-th conformal $p$-value obtained from the score function $V(\cdot;k)$.
+Smaller non-null \(p\)-values generally correspond to higher rejection probability $\Pr(p_{k,t}\le \alpha_t\mid \theta_t=1)$, so this provides a natural threshold-free criterion.}